nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:** Meetings with clashes will not be scheduled, but Link.me only detects clashes when the scheduled time is exactly the same.
 Even with a minute difference, Link.me will schedule a new meeting.
-This is to ensure that our users have the largest flexibility when using Link.me.
+This is to ensure that you have the largest flexibility when using Link.me.
 </div>

 Example: